squid-cache/squid-cache.github.io/SquidFaq/InnerWorkings.rst

 }}}
 The TTL field shows how how many seconds until the entry expires.
 Negative values mean the entry is already expired, and will be refreshed upon next use.

-The ''negative_dns_ttl'' specifies how long to cache failed DNS lookups.
+The SquidConf:negative_dns_ttl directive specifies how long to cache failed DNS lookups.
 When Squid fails to resolve a hostname, you can be pretty sure that it is a real failure, and you are not likely to get a successful answer within a short time period.
 Squid retries its lookups many times before declaring a lookup has failed.
-If you like, you can set ''negative_dns_ttl'' to zero.
+If you like, you can set SquidConf:negative_dns_ttl to zero.

 == What does ''swapin MD5 mismatch'' mean? ==
 It means that Squid opened up a disk file to serve a cache hit, but it found that the stored object doesn't match what the user's request.
 Squid stores the MD5 digest of the URL at the start of each disk file.
 When the file is opened, Squid checks that the disk file MD5 matches the MD5 of the URL requested by the user.
 If they don't match, the warning is printed and Squid forwards the request to the origin server.